paulpham157/env-protector/README.md

 ![Banner](assets/banner.png)

+## 🤔 Why this extension?

+Most similar extensions hide environment files only after they are opened, which means sensitive information is briefly visible - even if for a short moment.
+This approach isn't ideal for streamers or anyone concerned about accidentally exposing sensitive data, especially since the toggle feature in other extensions isn't very user-friendly.

+This extension takes a different approach: it asks you how you want to open the file before it's even opened, and operates according to your choice.
+This proactive protection ensures that sensitive information is never accidentally exposed during live streams or screen sharing.

 ## 🚀 Features

 - **🔒 Toggle Visibility of Environment Files**: Easily toggle the visibility of environment files in the sidebar.
 This command modifies your workspace settings by adding `"**/.env*": true` to the `files.exclude` section in your `settings.json`.